Functionality Overview of the Excel Add-In

 This group of buttons is only active when your Excel cursor is located within a Data Everywhere feed in your workbook, with the exception of the “Create” button.

-Click this button to create a new Data Everywhere feed from the current selection.
-This will transform the selection into an Excel table, giving you the ability to mange and analyze your data.
+Click this button to create a new Data Everywhere feed on the current selection.
+This will transform the selection into an Excel table, giving you the ability to manage and analyze your data.